|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-In a large ovenproof saute pan or Dutch oven over medium heat, saute the onion and sliced sausages in vegetable oil until onion is golden and sausage is lightly browned about 5 to 7 minutes.
+In a large ovenproof saute pan or Dutch oven over medium heat, heat the vegetable oil.
+Add the onion and sliced sausages and saute until the onion is golden and the sausage is lightly browned, 5 to 7 minutes.

 Add the apples and saute for 1 minute longer.

-Add apple juice, vinegar, brown sugar, sauerkraut, and pepper.
+Add the apple juice, vinegar, brown sugar, sauerkraut, and pepper.

 Cover and bake for 1 hour.

-- Change up the sausage: You do not have to use smoked sausage.
-This dish can be great with bratwurst or hot dogs, too.
-Any sausage, include blood sausage, goes well with sauerkraut and apples.
+- This dish can be made with bratwurst or hot dogs, too.
+Any sausage, including blood sausage, goes well with sauerkraut and apples.